-There are a lot of those stainless or aluminum water bottles nowadays that are insulated to keep contents cool.
-People may use them for hiking, camping, other activities.
-But there’s a problem…
+There are a lot of stainless steel (and aluminum) water bottles nowadays that are double-walled insulated to keep contents cool.
+People use them for hiking, camping, other activities.
+That’s all fine and good.
+However, there’s a problem with that – if you’re looking for a survival canteen…

-For outdoor survival preparedness, you want to look for a non-insulated single wall stainless steel canteen.
-But not just any canteen!
+For outdoor survival preparedness, it’s best to have a non-insulated single wall stainless steel canteen.
 Here’s what I mean…

 STAINLESS STEEL CANTEEN – CAN YOU BOIL WATER IN IT?